Summary

 No reliability rating

-As of January 2025, we don’t have enough reliability data on the Subaru Outback to generate a reliability rating.
+As of August 2025, we don’t have enough reliability data on the latest Subaru Outback to generate a reliability rating.

 The Car Expert’s reliability information is provided exclusively to us using workshop and extended warranty data from our partner, MotorEasy, sourced from both official dealerships and independent workshops.